MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) Shares Sold by American International Group Inc.

-American International Group Inc. lessened its stake in shares of MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI – Get Rating) by 2.3% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+American International Group Inc. decreased its holdings in shares of MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI – Get Rating) by 2.3% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 26,654 shares of the semiconductor company’s stock after selling 634 shares during the quarter.
-American International Group Inc.’s holdings in MACOM Technology Solutions were worth $1,729,000 at the end of the most recent reporting period.
+American International Group Inc.’s holdings in MACOM Technology Solutions were worth $1,729,000 as of its most recent SEC filing.

-MACOM Technology Solutions (NASDAQ:MTSI – Get Rating) last released its quarterly earnings data on Thursday, January 27th.
-The semiconductor company reported $0.64 EPS for the quarter, beating the consensus estimate of $0.62 by $0.02.
+MACOM Technology Solutions (NASDAQ:MTSI – Get Rating) last announced its earnings results on Thursday, January 27th.
+The semiconductor company reported $0.64 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.62 by $0.02.
 MACOM Technology Solutions had a return on equity of 26.84% and a net margin of 30.06%.
-The company had revenue of $159.62 million for the quarter, compared to analyst estimates of $158.99 million.
-During the same period last year, the company posted $0.26 earnings per share.
-The firm’s revenue was up 7.5% compared to the same quarter last year.
-Sell-side analysts predict that MACOM Technology Solutions Holdings, Inc. will post 2.09 earnings per share for the current year.
+The business had revenue of $159.62 million for the quarter, compared to analyst estimates of $158.99 million.
+During the same period in the previous year, the company earned $0.26 earnings per share.
+The company’s revenue for the quarter was up 7.5% compared to the same quarter last year.
+Equities analysts anticipate that MACOM Technology Solutions Holdings, Inc. will post 2.09 EPS for the current year.

 MACOM Technology Solutions Holdings, Inc engages in the design, development, manufacture and market of semiconductor products for the telecommunications, industrial and defense and datacenter industries.
 Its products include integrated circuits (IC), multi-chip modules (MCM), power pallets and transistors, diodes, amplifiers, switches and switch limiters, passive and active components, and complete subsystems.